ssamparn/k8s-playground/aws-eks/08-elb-application-load-balancers/02-alb-ingress-basics/alb-ingress-basics.md

 - **Exact:** Matches the URL path exactly and with case sensitivity.
 - **Prefix:** Matches based on a URL path prefix split by /.
 Matching is case-sensitive and done on a path element by element basis.

-## Deploy kube-manifests and Verify
+## Deploy Kube Manifests and Verify
 ```bash
 # Deploy kube-manifests
 $ kubectl apply -f aws-eks/08-elb-application-load-balancers/02-alb-ingress-basics/kube-manifests-rules/.